 Over the years, fecal egg counts have become more popular and provide a vast amount of information.
 This test has the power to show you what kind of worms your horse has and provide dewormer recommendations.
 This test is traditionally done by a veterinarian.
 However, there is now an at-home kit that can be easily performed and then sent off for review at a veterinary lab.

 Additionally, if you have results from a fecal egg test, then you know what kind of worms your horse has.
 So, the next step would be to treat for the specific kind.

 Fecal Egg Count Test

-The Fecal Egg Count Test (FEC) is specifically designed to identify types of parasites through analyzing your horses manure.
+The Fecal Egg Count Test (FEC) is specifically designed to identify types of parasites by analyzing your horse’s manure.
 While this test is effective to measure the number of strongyle eggs your horse carries, it does not catch everything.
 The FEC test focus’s on measuring eggs found in each gram of manure.
-However, worms that don’t release eggs inside the horse, such as pinworms, will not be apparent on the results.
+However, worms that don’t release eggs inside the horse, such as pinworms, will not be apparent in the results.

 How Often Should You Deworm a Horse?

 You should develop an effective deworming schedule with your veterinarian.
 Share the test results with your vet to talk about creating a parasite control regimen.
 It is important to work together to decide on an adequate program!
 In most cases, regular fecal testing is a requirement to adequately ensure you are eradicating the worms in your horse.
 The old-school regimen of a rotational dewormer every 2 months has been proven to be ineffective.
 This regimen is now known to be the cause of drug resistance in parasites.

 What Happens If You Don’t Deworm Your Horse?

 Opting to not deworm your horse is extremely risky and ill-advised.
 Worms and parasitic infections can cause serious problems for your animal down the road.
 From colic to lack of proper nutrient absorption and respiratory issues, worm infestations have no place in your horse’s body.